TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/03 - Leviticus/Leviticus 7/Leviticus 7.26.md

 ---

-And ye shall eat no manner of blood, whether it be of bird or of beast, in any of your dwellings.
+You shall not eat any blood, whether it is of bird or of animal, in any of your dwellings.